Fleet Funding | Top 10 tips

 9. Ownership considerations

-Some companies prefer to retain ownership of vehicles and utilise an outright purchase funding method but take into account a leasing provider fleet management expertise and buying power.
+Some companies prefer to retain ownership of vehicles and utilise an outright purchase funding method.
+Others prefer to leave this ownership with the funder as well as the residual value risk.
+Either method could utilise a fleet management companies expertise and buying power for additional services.

 10. Take into account the impact on employees